cmtchssn/Dissertation/README.md

 I got the mesh updating/changing everytime I change a map param.
 There is the possibility of objects falling through the mesh as it is changing.
 I should find a way to optimize that.

+### Day 060
+I'm going to run a deep profiler on the game and see where the lag is coming from.
+I have a hunch it is the constant collider replacement.

+I've fiddled around a bit, and decided to try to update mesh and colliders only when their values change.
+Fortunately, Sebastian Lague has a video on this in the same procedural tutorial playlist.
+I'll watch E15 tomorrow and get working on it.

 ---

 ### Jesse Meeting 001